torvalds/linux/Documentation/userspace-api/media/v4l/pixfmt-yuv-planar.rst

 contains half the number of lines of the luma plane.
 Each tile follows the previous one linearly in memory (from left to right, top to bottom).

-``V4L2_PIX_FMT_NV12MT_16X16`` stores pixel in 2D 16x16 macroblocks, and stores
-macroblocks linearly in memory.
+``V4L2_PIX_FMT_NV12MT_16X16`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores pixels in 2D 16x16 tiles, and stores tiles linearly in memory.
 The line stride and image height must be aligned to a multiple of 16.
 The layouts of the luma and chroma planes are identical.

-``V4L2_PIX_FMT_NV12MT`` stores pixels in 2D 64x32 macroblocks, and stores 2x2
-groups of macroblocks in Z-order in memory, alternating Z and mirrored Z shapes horizontally.
+``V4L2_PIX_FMT_NV12MT`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores pixels in 2D 64x32 tiles, and stores 2x2 groups of tiles in Z-order in memory, alternating Z and mirrored Z shapes horizontally.
 The line stride must be a multiple of 128 pixels to ensure an integer number of Z shapes.
 The image height must be a multiple of 32 pixels.
-If the vertical resolution is an odd number of macroblocks, the last row of macroblocks is stored in linear order.
+If the vertical resolution is an odd number of tiles, the last row of tiles is stored in linear order.
 The layouts of the luma and chroma planes are identical.

 ``V4L2_PIX_FMT_NV12_4L4`` stores pixel in 4x4 tiles, and stores